Squash Stretches and Flexibility Exercises

 The Top 3 Squash Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
 Below are 3 very beneficial stretches for squash; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.
+Please make special note of the instructions below each stretch.

 Assisted Reverse Chest Stretch: Stand upright with your back towards a table or bench and place your hands on the edge.
 Bend your arms and slowly lower your entire body.